Portland Oregon Family Vacation: 4-Day Kids Adventure & Fun Guide

 But the magic doesn't stop within the city limits.
 Just a short drive away, you'll discover the idyllic charm of Sauvie Island, where berry picking in the summer sun and splashing in the Columbia River create postcard-perfect memories.
 And no family trip to Portland is complete without witnessing the majestic power of Multnomah Falls, a breathtaking natural wonder that will leave everyone in awe, with trails accessible for even the littlest legs.
 We've handpicked family-friendly dining options, from the whimsical crepes at Cartopia to the delightful brunch at Tasty n Daughters, ensuring every meal is a treat.
 Portland truly offers a unique blend of educational, adventurous, and relaxing experiences that cater specifically to families.

 Leif has meticulously crafted this 4-day itinerary to maximize fun and minimize stress, focusing on activities that genuinely resonate with children and parents alike.
-We've considered everything from stroller accessibility at the Oregon Zoo and Powell's to age-appropriate hikes in the Columbia River Gorge.
+We've considered everything from stroller accessibility at the Portland Children's Museum and Powell's to age-appropriate hikes in the Columbia River Gorge.
 Even the unpredictable Portland weather is covered, with fantastic indoor options like OMSI and Lan Su Chinese Garden ready for a rainy day.
 This guide isn't just a list of attractions; it's your personalized roadmap to creating cherished family memories, ensuring you experience the very best of Portland, Oregon, with your loved ones.
 Get ready for an adventure that will be talked about for years to come!

 This zoo is renowned for its conservation efforts and spacious animal habitats, offering an engaging experience for all ages.
 Your kids will love seeing the majestic elephants, playful sea lions, and diverse wildlife up close.